ARCA Fondi SGR: History

 In September 1984 the first two Arca mutual funds, Arca BB and Arca RR Diversified Bond, were launched on the market.
 In 1987, the company reached a historic milestone of reaching 100,000 customers.
 Arca Fondi was one of the first companies to offer open pension funds in Italy, thanks to the opening in 1998 of Arca Previdenza.
 In 2009, with Arca Cedola Funds, it is among the first companies on the market to launch income distribution products, with a target maturity.

 Since 2015, the company paid particular attention to the Italian mid and small cap equity market with the launch of the Arca Economia Reale Equity Italia Fund, which takes advantage of the growth opportunities of Small Medium Enterprises.
 In 2017 Arca Fondi has been one of the first asset management companies to open a PIR Fund (Individual Savings Plans) with Arca Economia Reale Bilanciato Italia.
 In 2019, the company became a signatory of the Principles for Responsible Investment of the United Nations.
+Following the acquisition and subsequent incorporation of Banca Popolare di Sondrio in 2025, BPER Banca holds a commanding stake in ARCA Fondi SGR.